 won the Florence Orchestra Camera Award in 2016 at the final of the International

-Selected as assistant conductor at the Verbier Festival 2019, she has also been coached by renowned conductors such as Valery Gergiev, Lahav Shani, Gabor Takacs-Nagy, Manfred Honeck, Fabio Luisi.
+Selected as assistant conductor at the Verbier Festival from 2019 to 2021, Lucie collaborates with conductors such as Valery Gergiev, Lahav Shani, Gabor Takacs-Nagy, Manfred Honeck, Fabio Luisi.
 Trained as a conductor by Jean-Sébastien Béreau, she also received advice from renowned conductors such as Pekka Jukka Saraste, Mark Shanahan, Clark Rundell and Peter Eötvös.
-Since 2018 she has been working regularly with him in Budapest to follow masterclasses dedicated to contemporary repertoire.
+Since 2018 she has been working regularly with him in Budapest to follow the masterclasses in conducting dedicated to the contemporary repertoire.

 These teachings have nourished her inspiration and curiosity for a very rich repertoire ranging from opera to contemporary as well as symphonic music.
 The faithful interpretation of the text is at the heart of her training, her definition of the role of conductor and her musical activities.
 In particular through the creation and collaboration with contemporary composers.
-In Switzerland and Hungary she worked with Heinz Holliger, Kaija Saariaho, Peter Eötvös, Donghoon Shin, Mikel Urquiza, Alex Nante, Aaron Holloway- Nahum, William Blank, Luca Antignani.
+In Switzerland and Hungary she worked with Peter Eötvös, Heinz Holliger, Kaija Saariaho, Francesco Filidei, Philippe Schoeller or Camille Pépin.